 Pursuant to the loan agreement with NCB, the cooperative was required to purchase shares of NCB Class B1 Capital Stock.
 This stock is reflected on the cooperative's balance sheet with a cost basis of \$8,990.
-For the year December 31, 2019 and 2018, the cooperative received \$2,442 and \$1,956, respectively in patronage dividends.
+For the year ended December 31, 2020 and 2019, the cooperative received \$4,978 and \$2,442, respectively in patronage dividends.